 - 1. Any student wishing to take graduate-level coursework in another department or academic unit must have the permission of that department/unit.
 Note: the tuition and fees applicable to that unit will apply; undergraduate credit is not eligible to count toward a graduate degree. - 2.
 With the exception of formal dual degree programs or interdisciplinary certificate programs, coursework from other departments/units must receive explicit approval from a student's degree director in order for the credit to apply toward degree requirements. - 3.
-Credit from DUs University College and the Colorado Women's College is not eligible to be used toward degree requirements for any INTS graduate degrees. - a.
-Note: Conflict Resolution students may be eligible to take University College courses with the explicit approval of the CRES degree director. - 4.
-JKSIS graduate students are limited to a maximum of 16 credits taken in other departments/units.
+Credit from DUs University College and the Colorado Women's College is not eligible to be used toward degree requirements for any Korbel graduate degrees. - 4.
+JKSIS graduate students are limited to a maximum of 12 credits taken in other departments/units.
 This coursework must be completed at the graduate-level in order to count toward degree requirements, so please consult the department/unit to confirm course information and level (i.e. not all 3xxx-level courses are considered graduate-level).